The generic geometry of steady state varieties: Nondegeneracy, nonemptiness, dimension and finiteness

 The proof is analogous to that of \Cref{thm:fnet}, and both can be found in \Cref{sec:thm_proofs}, where additional properties of $f$ and $F$ are given.
-We say that the augmented steady state system $F$ (or the network) is \term{nondegenerate} if $\ker(C) \cap \RR^m_{>0}\neq \varnothing$ and $F$ satisfies any of the equivalent conditions (i)-(vi) in \Cref{thm:Fnet}.
+We note that $\ker(C) \cap \RR^m_{>0}\neq \varnothing$ together with any of the equivalent conditions (i)-(vi) in \Cref{thm:Fnet} characterize when both the network and the augmented steady state system $F$ are \emph{nondegenerate} in the sense of \Cref{subsec:terminology}.

-\Cref{thm:Fnet} tells us that $\VV_{>0}(f_\k)\cap \P_b$ is either generically empty (\Cref{thm:Fnet}(v) does not hold), or generically finite.
+\Cref{thm:Fnet} tells us that $\VV_{>0}(f_\k)\cap \P_b$ is either generically empty, or finite for generic parameter values in $\Z_{\rm cc}$.
 We obtain the following consequence.

 \begin{corollary} The set $\left\{ (\k,b)\in\RR^m_{>0}\times L(\RR^n_{>0}) : \# (\VV_{>0}(f_\k)\cap \P_b)=\infty \right\} $ is contained in a proper algebraic variety, and hence always has empty Euclidean interior in $\RR^m_{>0}\times L(\RR^n_{>0})$. \end{corollary}